cgonyeo/presentations/bash/bash.md

 The execute flag means you can run the file as if it's a program, or `cd` into the directory if it's a directory.

+## root

+On every Linux system, there's a root account.
+This account has the power to do whatever it wants.
+Permissions settings won't keep it out, it can mess with anyone's files, and has access to everything.
+This account is often used to install software, and manage system services.
+Many distributions are set up to allow you to run a command as this user with the `sudo` command.

+# Redirection

+## Pipes

+In Linux when a program goes to print something to the screen, you can instead send it's output directly into another program.
+This is useful for filtering out long lists, logging the results of a program, and for many other things.

+In Linux, we can connect programs together with the `|` symbol.

+## `grep`

+`curl` is just like the `wget` command we saw earlier, except it prints out what it downloads instead of saving it into a file.
+So let's try `curl -s http://www.pornhub.com/`.
+That's a lot of text.
+I wonder if they use jquery...

+`curl -s http://www.pornhub.com/ | grep jquery`

+## `>`

+How about if you want to send a program's output to a file?
+The `>` symbol will write whatever it gets into a file.
+So to emulate what wget does:

+`curl -s http://www.pornhub.com/ > pornhub.html`

+## `>>`

+The `>` symbol will delete whatever was previously in the file it's writing to.
+If you want to instead append to a file, use `>>`.

+## stderr

+When a program prints to the screen, it can do so via stdout or stderr.
+The pipe and redirects I've shown you will grab stdout, and ignore stderr.
+If you want to grab just stderr, or both, or send stderr to stdout, or other fanciness, I'll leave that for you guys to look up on your own.